 - Connect to your VPS via SSH.
 You can learn how to do so in our SSH tutorial.

 - Navigate to the wp-content folder inside your WordPress installation directory.

 - Change the owner and group of the uploads folder to www-data by executing this command:

 - Just like on shared hosting, the default permissions for the uploads folder might be incorrect.
 Therefore, while you are inside the wp-content folder, you may run the following command:

 chmod 755 -R uploads

-This solution works if you switched over to a new hosting provider, as configurations between hosting services might vary.
+The solution above might not work if you switched over to a new hosting provider, as configurations between hosting services may vary.

 The “Is its parent directory writable by the server?” issue can be frustrating because it won’t allow you to upload files to your WordPress site.
 Thankfully, in this article, you have learned the various solutions to this error, both on shared hosting and VPS.

 The most common method is to change the owners and permissions of the uploads folder.
 If this option doesn’t work, you may want to modify the uploads directory or the wp-config.php file.